VictorCam/Catalog-Website/README.md

 # Catalog Website

-For more details please checkout the project "Project_Report.pdf" in the root directory.
+For more details please checkout the project "Project_Report.pdf" and "Project_Details.pdf" in the root directory.

 ## Introduction